What is it?

 Where can it go?

 In Saskatchewan, fluorescent bulbs and tubes are collected for recycling by a few retailers, including London Drugs and RONA.
 They are also collected as part of Household Hazardous Waste Collection events, which are hosted by certain communities.
-Please visit our recycling database for options near you.
+Please visit our recycling Waste Reduction Hub for options near you.

 Saskatchewan is home to a fluorescent light recycler, K-Light Recycling in Regina.
 K-Light processes commercial lights as well as the ones collected by London Drugs.